mydnic/volet/README.md

 By default, Volet comes with one built-in feature: feedback messages collection, which is a simple way for your users to send you a single message.

-What's great about Volet is that it's extensible.
+What's great about Volet is that it's **extensible**.
 You can create custom features, or install community made features.
 If you want to make your own chatbot, you can integrate it to Volet!
 Or if someone else made one, you can install it and use it.

+Volet is build using VueJS, but is meant to render any **Web Component**.
+So you can build your own Web Component (super easy with vuejs, btw), and implement them in Volet.
+Examples below.

 This package does not come with any chat out of the box (yet ?).